 Fire Service supports Student Fire Safety Week

-With new students settling in to their new homes and new routines and returning students getting back in to the swing of all things university, Hereford & Worcester Fire and Rescue Service (HWFRS), as part of the Fire Kills Campaign, is encouraging all students to have a think about their fire safety during Student Fire Safety Week (24 – 30 October).
+With new students settling in to their new homes and new routines and returning students getting back in to the swing of all things university, Hereford & Worcester Fire and Rescue Service (HWFRS) is encouraging all students to have a think about their fire safety during Student Fire Safety Week (23 - 29 October).

 Station Commander Stuart Crebbin from HWFRS said: "With all the excitement and opportunity that university life brings, fire safety might not be at the top of your list of priorities.
 However, in amongst all your studying and socialising, taking a few moments to think about your accommodation, how you use it and what you might do to reduce any fire risks might save your life."